Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/frameworks/websockets.md

 By default, the websocket handler will allocate a new buffer per frame to keep the data available after the next message has already been read from the underlying connection.
-This allows user to store frames or their `Data`.
+This allows users to store frames or their `Data`.

 For high performance scenarios, you can disable this automatic allocation by calling `.DoNotAllocateFrameData()` on the builder and access the raw buffer